• Home

 Curriculum Links:

 From Creation to the 21st century, Exploring World History presents ancient, medieval, and modern history from the perspective of faith in God and respect for His Word.
 It offers a thorough survey of Western civilization with significant coverage of Latin America, Africa, and Asia.
-Completing the full course provides your child with a year's high school credit in World History.
+Your high school student will gain a rich understanding of the story of the world around them and continue to develop and shape their Biblical worldview.

 Note: The additional literature and Bible component of this curriculum will not be implemented.